google/highwayhash/README.md

 power-of-two table sizes.

-Summary thus far: given a strong hash function and secret seed, it appears infeasible for attackers to generate collisions because `s` and/or `R` are unknown.
+Summary thus far: given a strong hash function and secret seed, it appears infeasible for attackers to generate hash collisions because `s` and/or `R` are unknown.
 However, they can still observe the timings of data structure operations for various `m`.
-With typical table sizes between 2^10 and 2^17 entries, attackers can detect some collisions, but at a relatively high cost.
+With typical table sizes of 2^10 to 2^17 entries, attackers can detect some 'bin collisions' (inputs mapping to the same bin), but at a relatively high cost.

-The hash table data structure must therefore mitigate the effects of collisions;
+We must assume that attackers can choose messages such that many are mapped to the same few bins.
+Hash tables with separate chaining typically store bin entries in a linked list, so this would lead to unacceptable linear-time lookup cost.
+We instead seek optimal asymptotic worst-case complexity for each operation (insertion, deletion and lookups), which is a constant factor times the logarithm of the data structure size.
+This naturally leads to a tree-like data structure for each bin.
+The Java8 HashMap only replaces its linked list with trees when needed.
+This leads to additional cost and complexity for deciding whether a bin is a list or tree.

-this also deals with the unlikely occurrence of a successful seed recovery or collision attack.
-We suggest two methods for defending against flooding while maintaining good average-case performance:
+Our first proposal (suggested by Github user funny-falcon) avoids this overhead by always storing one tree per bin.
+It may also be worthwhile to store the first entry directly in the bin, which avoids allocating any tree nodes in the common case where bins are sparsely populated.
+What kind of tree should be used?

-1. Use augmented/de-amortized cuckoo hash tables (https://goo.gl/PFwwkx).
+Scapegoat and splay trees only offer amortized complexity guarantees, whereas treaps require an entropy source and have higher constant factors in practice.
-   These guarantee worst-case `log n` bounds, but only if the hash function is 'indistinguishable from random', which is claimed for SipHash and HighwayHash but certainly not for weak hashes.
+Self-balancing structures such as 2-3 or red-black trees require additional bookkeeping information.
+We can hope to reduce rebalancing cost by realizing that the output bits of strong `H` functions are uniformly distributed.
+When using them as keys instead of the original message `m`, recent relaxed balancing schemes such as left-leaning red-black or weak AVL trees may require fewer tree rotations to maintain their invariants.
+Note that `H` already determines the bin, so we should only use the remaining bits.
+64-bit hashes are likely sufficient for this purpose, and HighwayHash generates up to 256 bits.
+It seems unlikely that attackers can craft inputs resulting in worst cases for both the bin index and tree key without being able to generate hash collisions, which would contradict the security claims of strong hashes.
+Even if they succeed, the relaxed tree balancing still guarantees an upper bound on height and therefore the worst-case operation cost.
+For the AVL variant, the constant factors are slightly lower than for red-black trees.

-2. Use conventional separate chaining for collision resolution, but with trees instead of linked lists.
-This avoids having to store and check for each hash bucket whether it holds a list or tree.
-However, general tree data structures need to ensure they remain balanced.
-This requires additional bookkeeping - typically 3 pointers per node for red-black or 2-3 trees.
-We can reduce this overhead by realizing that `H(s, m)` is uniformly randomly distributed when `H` is a strong hash function.
-When storing such hashes in the tree rather than the original message `m`, we can use a simple unbalanced tree, which reduces space and time costs.
-Thanks to funny-falcon for proposing this approach!
+The second proposed approach uses augmented/de-amortized cuckoo hash tables (https://goo.gl/PFwwkx).
+These guarantee worst-case `log n` bounds for all operations, but only if the hash function is 'indistinguishable from random' (uniformly distributed regardless of the input distribution), which is claimed for SipHash and HighwayHash but certainly not for weak hashes.

-In both cases, attackers pay a high cost (likely at least proportional to `p`) to trigger only modest additional work (a factor of `log n`).
+Both alternatives are able to defend against flooding by limiting the amount of extra work an attacker can cause (a modest factor of `log n`), while still retaining good average case performance.

 In summary, a strong hash function is not, by itself, sufficient to protect a chained hash table from flooding attacks.
 However, strong hash functions are